Eligibility criteria

 Before applying for registration

-You will need to discuss potential registration within your organisation, obtain the support of the Board, and consider the appropriate organisational structure, tenant cohort and the ongoing financial viability of the CHP, before contacting CHRA.
+You will need to discuss potential registration within your organisation, obtain the support of the Board to apply, and consider the appropriate organisational structure, tenant cohort and the ongoing financial viability of the CHP, before contacting CHRA.
+All applicants must be legally established entities, prior to lodging any application.

-• Performance Standards and Guidelines, which sets out the Performance Standards that must be met and the supporting documentation that all applicants need to provide.
+• Performance standards and guidelines set out the performance standards that must be met and the supporting documentation that all applicants need to provide.

-• Guidance Notes, which explain specific regulatory requirements and how to meet them
+• Guidance notes explain specific regulatory requirements and how to meet them.

 Before you apply, we encourage you to discuss your housing plans with the funding teams at HUD.
 This will help you determine if your project is likely to attract public funding.
 You can contact the Housing Supply team at public_housing_panel_procurement@hud.govt.nz.